Auckland DHB Pacific Planned Care Navigation Service

 - Life transformation & organisational cultural change

-The next phase of this project is to start providing support to Pacific people from referral in primary care through to surgery for those that will need surgery.
+We can support Pacific people from first consultation through to surgery for those that will need surgery.
 The expectation is that there will be reduced time from referral to First Specialist Appointment and more significantly reduced time from First Specialist Consultation to surgical intervention, particularly for those requiring additional diagnostic or clinical input.